-The deadline for applications for our STFC-funded studentships is 15th February 2013, but students wishing to be considered for a University of Bristol Science Faculty scholarship, which provides a fully-funded PhD studentship, should submit their applications as soon as possible.
-The strongest applicants for all studentships will be invited for a visit and interview day in late February or early March.
+The deadline for applications for our STFC-funded studentships is usually in early February, and the strongest applicants for all studentships will be invited for a visit and interview day, usually in late February or early March.
 To apply, use our on-line application form, and for more information contact Dr Andy Young.

 PhD students carry out independent research under the direction of a member of academic staff in one of the group's areas of research interest, and the degree is awarded on the basis of examination of a thesis after three and a half years.

 Examples of possible PhD research programmes are given below, along with the names of potential supervisors.
 Click on the headings for more details: